 The value you enter is used by the MapReduce Service when Cloudera Manager runs the MapReduce job for the replication.
 You can use one of the following property:

 - YARN – mapreduce.job.queuename

-Maximum Number of Copy Mappers Enter the maximum number of simultaneous copy mappers for DistCp.
-The default value is 20.
-Maximum Bandwidth per Copy Mapper Enter the maximum bandwidth for each mapper in megabytes per second.
-The default is 100 MB.
+Maximum Number of Copy Mappers Enter the number of map tasks that the DistCp MapReduce job can use for the replication policy.
+Default is 20.
+Maximum Bandwidth per Copy Mapper Enter the bandwidth limit for each mapper.
+Default is 100 MB.

 Select the Advanced tab to configure the following

 Option Description Policy Description (Optional).
 Enter a brief description for the replication policy.
 Overrides Enter key-value pairs to override parameters for Hive ACID table replication configuration.